NDViana/NDViana/README.md

 - Hi, I’m @NDViana
-- I’m interested in becoming a software engineer and learning more about the field
+- I’m interested in becoming a developer and learning more about the field
 - I’m currently learning html, and JavaScript.
 - How to reach me send me an email at nathanielviana4@gmail.com